 Brushes for ebru

 With ebru, we use natural brushes, made with horsehair or hog.
-Brushes allow to create another patterns, different from combs and sticks – they can hold more paint and create many small drops when we strike the brush:
+Brushes allow us to create another pattern, different from combs and sticks – they can hold more paint and create many small drops when we strike the brush: